Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-6.md

    ![](../media/ex6-task1-20.png)

-1. Click on the **Actions** tab and then notice that `AI Code Reviewer` workflow has been auto automatically initiated.
+1. Click on the **Actions** tab and then notice that `AI Code Reviewer` workflow has been automatically initiated.
 Ensure that the workflow does not fail.
 If so, there may be some vulnerabilities in the code within the recent pull request.

    ![](../media/ex6-task1-22.png)